Marlborough Fine Art: Notable exhibitions

 In a 2010 exhibition called "Celebrating the Muse: Women in Picasso's Prints from 1905–1968", the gallery exhibited 204 prints by Pablo Picasso.

 Rothko case

-Before being stopped by a court ruling, Marlborough Gallery sold more than 100 paintings by the late artist Mark Rothko at fraudulently undervalued prices and split the profits with the Rothko executor from whom it had obtained them.
-In 1975, a New York State court removed the executors, canceled contracts with Marlborough and fined them and the gallery $9.2 million.
+Before being stopped by a court ruling, Marlborough Gallery sold more than 100 paintings by the late artist Mark Rothko which it had acquired at fraudulently undervalued prices and split the profits with the Rothko executor, Theodoros Stamos, from whom it had obtained them.
+In 1975, a New York State court removed the executors, canceled contracts of the Rothko Estate with Marlborough and fined them and the gallery $9.2 million.